 Fort Abercrombie was the most westerly army post of the United States in the early 1860s.
 It became the gateway to the Red River Valley and all of North Dakota.
 Furs, provisions, supplies, equipment, and mail went through Fort Abercrombie on the way to and from St. Paul, Minnesota.

 In 1877, the U.S. Army determined that Fort Abercrombie was no longer needed as a army post, and it was abandoned.
 The buildings were sold to settlers in the area.

-Fort Rice (Fort Rice State Historic Site) was built by General Sully’s army in the summer of 1864 to headquarter troops as they were battling Lakota and Dakota Indians in western North Dakota.
+• Located on Missouri River about 30 miles from present-day Mandan (Fort Rice State Historic Site) was built by General Sully’s army in the summer of 1864 to headquarter troops as they were battling Lakota and Dakota Indians in western North Dakota.
 Fort Rice was located about 30 miles south of present-day Mandan, North Dakota.
 This fort was the first army post located on the Missouri River in North Dakota.

 The buildings at Fort Rice were constructed of cottonwood logs from the trees which grew in abundance along the river.
 The roofs were made of sod (grass-covered soil).
 After a time, the wood got dry and shrank, leaving gaps between the logs.
 Snow and dust blew through the cracks, and rodents (rats and mice) got inside the buildings.

 In 1861, eleven southern states seceded (departed) from the United States.
 The rebel states set up a new country called the Confederate States of America.
 This act led to war between the United States and the Confederate States.
 The war was called the Civil War.
 Because of this war, many of the soldiers who lived at forts in northern Dakota Territory were volunteers, not regular soldiers.
 The regular soldiers were well-trained and were needed to fight in the Civil War.